 Veterans and dependents may be eligible for benefits.
 Veterans with more than six months of active duty in the United States Armed Forces may be entitled to monthly payment plus allowances for dependents for full-time or part-time study.
 Financial assistance may also be available to children of deceased or disabled veterans.
 Need is not a criterion for these benefits.
-For further information, see your veteran's service officer or write the FHU registrar.
+For further information, see your veteran's service officer or write the Freed-Hardeman University Registrar.